Nature-based Solutions Senior Project Officer

 • Actively pursue partnerships and promote synergies with thematically-aligned initiatives and projects in the region;

-• Support fundraising efforts and lead the development of high quality projects in coordination with IUCN programmes and partners;
+• Lead the development of high quality projects in coordination with IUCN programmes and partners and support project fundraising;

 • Contribute to the institutional leadership of IUCN in further developing and improving the NbS concept as well as its application, leveraging lessons learnt from the ECARO region.

-• Manage the project team, national coordinators and a number of partners and consultants in ensuring coherent and efficient project planning and delivery;
+• Coordinate the project team, field experts, external partners and consultants in a coherent and result-oriented manner;

-• Ensure high quality project oversight and coordination, including liaison with the donor and partners, preparation of project work plans, technical and financial reports, and partnership agreements;
+• Ensure high quality project oversight and management, including preparation of project work plans, technical and financial reports, and partnership agreements;

-• Oversee and manage staff within the NbS programme, including preparing Terms of Reference, work plans, and undertaking performance appraisals;
+• Oversee and manage staff within the NbS programme and lead the preparation of job descriptions, annual work plans, and performance appraisals;

-• Lead the development of the Nature-based Solutions Programme Area and follow up projects to the ADAPT project;
+• Assist in the development of an active portfolio of projects under the Nature-based Solutions Programme Area in the region;

-• With support of the communications team, ensure the appropriate communication and visibility of the projects and its results;
+• With support of the communications team, ensure the appropriate communication and visibility of the projects and its results within the beyond the region;

-• Keep the IUCN ECARO Director up-to-date on programme and project development opportunities;
+• Keep the IUCN ECARO Director up-to-date on opportunities for project and programme scale up;

-• Present the NbS concept and IUCN’s work on NbS in a technically competent and informed manner in various international fora;
+• Present the NbS concept and IUCN’s work on NbS in the region in a technically competent and informed manner in various international fora;

 • Carry out other relevant tasks on request and agreement with the line manager.